 - Using a 0 as a digit selector will solely display the number if that digit is within the number (i.e. no leading zeros),

 One core rule for Picture Formats is that for those who use digit selectors as the template for displaying the data, the first position of the template has to be a digit selector.
-That

 Instead, if you instruct PROC FORMAT to make the left parentheses the prefix to the template, which will begin with the (required) digit selector.

 proc format; picture phone_n (default=16) low-high="999) 999-9999" (prefix='('); run; data Domestic_numbers; format phone phone_n.; input phone; datalines; 5417543010 ; run;

 First, make the default length of the Picture Format 16 characters, which is broad enough to accommodate BOTH the template AND the required prefix.

 PREFIX option is within the parentheses, and the value of the option is a left parentheses symbol enclosed in single quotes.

 A textual content string might be added AFTER (however not BEFORE) the numbers by merely including the text within the format.

 proc format; picture phone Low-high='9999999999 - Mobile'; run; data test; format mobile phone.; input Mobile $30.; datalines; 9900001000 8888888888 ; run;

-A character string might be displayed for certain values while displaying numbers for the other values.
+A character string might be displayed for certain values while numbers for the other values.
 A format like this can be used:

 proc format; picture temp low-36="Invalid Temperature" 36.1-<37.2='99.00' 37.2-high='99.00 - High Body Temperature'; run; data testtemp; format temp temp.; input temp $30.; datalines; 34.56 13.45 36.4 36.8 37.3 38.0 ; run;

-With a picture format, character strings will be displayed after the digits as is shown in the above example.
+With a picture format, character strings will be displayed after the digits, as is shown in the above example.

 Character strings can’t be displayed before the digits.

 proc format; picture testB Low-<1000='099.00' 1000-high='Value of 0000.00 too high'; run; data _null_; format val testb.; input val; put val=; datalines; 3.1452342 2899.96543 ; run;

-val=2899.96 too high
+val=03.14 val=2899.96 too high

-Notice that the “Value of ” portion of the string is eliminated and the number seems to be formatted as indicated by the “0000.00” with the string “too high” appended to the end.
+Notice that the “Value of ” portion of the string is eliminated, and the number seems to be formatted as indicated by the “0000.00” with the string “too high” appended to the end.

 PREFIX option will allow you to put a character string before the numbers.
 Replacing the code above with the following will fix the error and display the intended output: